gpropf/clarity/README.md

 _These are the current methods that move data around in the system.
 They went through several reworkings as I refactored the system.
 I'm documenting them here mostly for my own benefit so that I can think about a better nomenclature and simpler structure for them._

+`HybridNode<V>::refresh()`: Should be called whenever a node is updated, either by the user or through automated state changes in the data it represents.
+Propagates changes to both peers and children.

 `HybridNode<V>::refreshDOMValueFromModel()`: Called by refresh() at beginning of GUI construction.
 Main purpose is to initialize the DOM value with the model val.
 Calls..

 `virtual void HybridNode<V>::setDOMVal(const val &inval)`: Calls `ClarityNode::setDOMVal` but also dispatches value to peers.